Kimserey/BlogArchive/20160308_create_forms_with_websharper_forms.md

 The `View` can be used to display inline errors and errors returned from the `async call`.

-_I place the submitter after the mapping otherwise you need to use `Form.TransmitView` to observe the error which occurs during the mapping.
+_I pipe the submit after the `Form.Map` otherwise you need to use `Form.TransmitView` to observe the error which occurs during the mapping.
-Also if you place the submitter after the `Form.Map` be sure to add at least one validation otherwise the `Form.Map` will be executed one time._
+Also if you pipe the submit after the `Form.Map` be sure to add at least one validation otherwise the `Form.Map` will be executed one time on startup._

 ```
 |> Form.WithSubmit